steve-yuan-8276/deep-learning-challenge/README.md

 2. **Evaluate and Save**: Evaluate the optimized model and save it as `AlphabetSoupCharity_Optimization_Trial 1-3`,please check the outputs folders for details.

+### Step 3: Model Analysis:

+Evaluate and report on the overall performance of the deep learning model.Please check analysis report for details.

 ## Performance Results & Recommendations